canjs/can-stream/docs/interface.toStreamFromEvent.md

-@function can-stream.toStreamFromEvent toStreamFromEvent
+@function can-stream/type/interface.toStreamFromEvent toStreamFromEvent
-@parent can-stream.fns
+@parent can-stream.types.streamInterface

 @description Creates a stream on a {Observable} object that gets updated whenever the event occurs on the observable object.